ddelong/ddelong.github.io/_posts/2005-07-12-mac-os-x-1042-released.md

   * Improves compatibility when using an HP Deskjet 5850 printer wirelessly.
   * Improves compatibility for HP LaserJet 1320 printers.
   * This update ensures that periodic background maintenance tasks as scheduled in launchd.conf.
-  * Addresses an issue in which custom installations from a Mac OS X 10.4 Tiger Install disc that don&#8217;t require starting up from the disc could cause Installer to stop responding (&#8220;hang&#8221;) for a couple of minutes if the destination volume was write-protected (eventually, a &#8220;There is not enough space for this item&#8221; message would appear).
+  * Addresses an issue in which custom installations from a Mac OS X 10.4 Tiger Install disc that don't require starting up from the disc could cause Installer to stop responding (&#8220;hang&#8221;) for a couple of minutes if the destination volume was write-protected (eventually, a &#8220;There is not enough space for this item&#8221; message would appear).
   * External disks no longer unmount unexpectedly when switching users, if Fast User Switching is enabled.
   * Addresses an issue in which after performing a NetInstall or restoring Mac OS X from a disk image, you may see certain files and folders at the root level of the Mac OS X volume that are not supposed to be visible, such as etc, tmp, and var.
 More&#8230;.
-  * With this update, the ttys file can be edited in Tiger; for example, if you&#8217;re creating a login hook.
+  * With this update, the ttys file can be edited in Tiger; for example, if you're creating a login hook.
   * Addresses an issue in which the computer might wake from sleep with a black screen if it went to sleep while prompting you for a keychain password.
   * Allows users to log in with Kerberos authentication when using an edu.mit.Kerberos file.
   * These Automator actions are updated in this update: Add Files to Playlist, Add Songs to Playlist, Import Photos into iPhoto, New Mail Message, Run Shell Script.